bodywork-ml/bodywork-docs/docs/quickstart_batch_job.md

 ## Configuring the Job

-All of the configuration for this deployment is held within `bodywork.yaml`, whose contents are reproduced below.
+All the configuration for this deployment is held within `bodywork.yaml`, whose contents are reproduced below.

 ```yaml
 version: "1.0"